mwohlfender/R_overdispersion_cluster_size/README.md

 * `03_sim_estimate_parameters_model_five_parallel.R` estimation of parameters from simulated data (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

 #### D.1.f parameter estimation
-All R-scripts to estimate parameters from data from Switzerland, Denmark and Germany using the main (model five) or the alternative model (models one, two, three four and six).
+All R-scripts to estimate parameters from data from Switzerland, Denmark and Germany using the main (model five) or the alternative models (models one, two, three four and six).
 These files were run in parallel on the high performance computing cluster of the University of Bern, UBELIX.

 #### D.1.g posterior predictive check

+(a) model one
 * `01_ppc_model_one_setup.R` setting up the posterior predictive check: define parameter combinations for which clusters of identical sequences shall be simulated
 * `02_ppc_model_one_simulations_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

+(b) model five
+* `01_ppc_model_five_setup.R` setting up the posterior predictive check: define parameter combinations for which clusters of identical sequences shall be simulated
+* `02_ppc_model_five_simulations_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

 #### D.1.h create plots
 All R-scripts covering the creation of figures (contained in paper and supplementary material).